 April 12, USS Cole moored at Jetty #1, Her Majesty Naval Base (HMNB) Devonport in Plymouth, England, for a six-day port call.
 Returned home on April 2?; Underway again on May 19.

-May 21, USS Cole moored at Sullivan's Pier in Stapleton, Staten Island, N.Y., for a six-day port visit to participate in Fleet Week New York City 2014.
+May 21, The Cole moored at Sullivan's Pier in Stapleton, Staten Island, N.Y., for a six-day port visit to participate in Fleet Week New York City 2014.

 August 22, USS Cole departed Naval Station Norfolk for a scheduled independente deployment with the primary focus on Ballistic Missile Defense (BMD) operations.